wp-cli/entity-command/README.md

 		The new metadata value.

 	[--format=<format>]
 		The serialization format for the value.
-		---
-		default: plaintext
-		options:
-		  - plaintext
-		  - json
-		---
+Default is plaintext.

 **EXAMPLES**